clyall/FormEmailer/README.md

 5. [Report Issues with FormEmailer](#report-issues-with-formemailer)

 ## Getting Started
 This add-on is not available yet publicly.
-I plan to release this Sheets Add-On by Monday 4/14/19.
+I plan to release this Sheets Add-On in the coming weeks.
 Please email me at: cole.lyall@gmail.com if you would like early access to the script and to test out any intial bugs